emmercm/www/src/blog/investigating-locks-in-mysql.md

 _Note: your user will need the [`PROCESS`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_process) privilege to execute this statement._

-To see the other statements in the transaction, grab the thread ID and query the [`performance_schema.events_statements_history`](https://dev.mysql.com/doc/refman/8.0/en/performance-schema-events-statements-history-table.html) table.
+To see the other statements in the transaction, find the thread ID and query the [`performance_schema.events_statements_history`](https://dev.mysql.com/doc/refman/8.0/en/performance-schema-events-statements-history-table.html) table.
 The table is typically auto-sized, so it has a limit to how many statements are kept.

 ```sql
 SELECT *